Louise S. Robbins

 Before moving to Madison, Wisconsin, Robbins was a long-time resident of Ada, Oklahoma, where she became the first female city council person and then the first female mayor.

-Robbins was named Wisconsin Librarian of the Year in 2001.
+Robbins was named Wisconsin Librarian of the Year in 2001 by the Wisconsin Library Association.

 On the occasion of the Oklahoma Library Association Centennial in 2007, she was named one of the state's 100 Library Legends (living or dead).